 After the loss of the Space Shuttle Challenger, seven craters on the eastern rim of this basin were named after the crew: Gregory Jarvis, Christa McAuliffe, Ronald McNair, Ellison Onizuka, Judith Resnik, Dick Scobee, Michael Smith.

-Go to the WAC mosaic of the entire Apollo basin and surroundings.
+Explore the WAC mosaic of the entire Apollo basin and surroundings below.

 Visit NASA's Day of Remembrance webpage.